This Thai Quinoa Salad combines crunchy veggies, sweet mango, fresh herbs, and greens, all tossed in a quick, blender-made peanut dressing.

 - Quinoa: Wash quinoa before cooking to get rid of its bitter coating.

-- Kale and Cabbage: In a pinch just one will work.
+- Kale and Cabbage: Use just one if that’s all you have.

 - Edamame: Add Grilled Chicken for even more protein.